Chymyst/chymyst-core/docs/chymyst10.md

 ```

 Each DCM peer is automatically assigned a unique ID in the cluster.
-The ID can be read as `clusterConfig.peerId` and persists throughout the lifetime of each JVM process.
+The ID can be read as `clusterConfig.peerId` and persists throughout the lifetime of each DCM peer process.

 ## Distributed molecules